Spelkington/triangle/Laws/Constitution.md

 The maximum term for an Academic Counselor of our Chapter shall be **one year** following their election by our Chapter's Legislature.
 It is not required that the Academic Council serve a full term.
 In the case that the position of Academic Counselor is vacant, the Legislature of our Chapter shall commit to holding an election for the role with urgency.

-The Academic Counselor shall function independently of our Chapter's Executive Board, but shall give routine reports to the Executive Board routinely throughout the duration of their term.
+The Academic Counselor shall function independently of our Chapter's Executive Board, but shall give routine reports to the Executive Board throughout the duration of their term.